A Single-Ion Trap with Minimized Ion-Environment Interactions

 The ion is illuminated along three optical axes which probe perpendicular radial directions and sample the axial motion of the ion at an angle of $\theta=40\,^{\circ}$ (Figure\,\ref{fig:Cartoon}).
 The horizontal beam contains all the wavelengths that are used in the experiment which range from the UV (369\,nm cooling) to the IR (935\,nm re-pump).
 These wavelengths are combined using dichroic beamsplitters and coupled into an endlessly-single-mode photonic crystal fibre\,\footnote{NKT LMA-PM-5}.
 The fibre output is brought to an achromatic focus of waist $w=19\,\mu$m at the ion's position using a pair of off-axis parabolic mirrors, ensuring perfect overlap of all lasers onto the ion.
 The two beams that are raised out of the horizontal plane only supply cooling light.

 Atomic fluorescence is collected through the UVFS viewport using an aspheric lens pair in a 2.6:1 telescope.
-After spatial and spectral filtering an on-resonance fluorescence signal of $20,000\,s^{-1}$ is obtained for a single ion at $I_{\rm{sat}}$.
-For a typical background count rate of $50\,s^{-1}$ this results in a signal to noise ratio of SNR = 400.
+After spatial and spectral filtering\,\footnote{NA = 0.40, Filter Transmission T=92\,\%, PMT Q.E. = 27\,\%} an on-resonance fluorescence signal of $20,000\,$s$^{-1}$ is obtained for a single ion at $I_{\rm{sat}}$.
+For a typical background count rate of $50\,\rm{s}^{-1}$ this results in a signal to noise ratio of SNR = 400.